LaminoidStudio/Tape/README.md

 The toolchain supports all major platforms including macOS, Linux and Windows.

 ## Instruction set
 All opcodes are four bits wide and two opcodes are packed into one byte.
+The low nibble precedes the high one.
 If a program has an odd number of opcodes, the last one can be padded with the halt opcode.
 The packing used results in 50% to 75% space savings compared to regular ASCII Brainfuck, if not more, as comments are removed.